-This title is a bit of a shortcut, but in King and Pawn endgames, when you have the extra pawn, it is absolutely true !
+This title is a bit of a shortcut, but in King and Pawn endgames, when you have the extra pawn, you have a good shot to win it.
+And it is absolutely true that having the King in opposition and in front of the pawn is almost always winning !

 As we have already seen, reaching a key square with the King ensures the win.
-However, there are other rules to manage pawn endgames, here is an important one.
+But, once you have reached one of those squares, the question becomes how to convert this advantage into a win.

 White wins if at least 2 of the following conditions are met: